-

 Creators

-direction and choreography: Paweł Sakowicz
+choreography and direction: Paweł Sakowicz

 text and dramaturgy: Anka Herbut